Product Design & User Experience Research to Accelerate Science

 The DCP is being designed with several core user groups in mind, requiring that we deeply understand each group and design it in a way that is usable for scientists and non-scientists alike, with varying levels of expertise and comfort in contributing or analyzing large datasets.
 We spend a lot of time interviewing and observing scientists to understand their current workflows to execute single cell sequencing research.
 In talking with a diverse group of researchers in this space, we’ve learned that no two workflows look the same — the variability in protocols, equipment, analytics software, data storage and utilization practices, and more is incredible.

-IDseq is a cloud-based and open-source platform and service designed to enable real-time global disease surveillance and prevention.
+CZ ID is a cloud-based and open-source platform and service designed to enable real-time global disease surveillance and prevention.
 It works by rapidly combing through terabytes of metagenomic data for pathogens in a given sample — be it bacteria, a virus, fungus, or even a parasite.
-By identifying disease-causing pathogens, IDseq can then provide an actionable report of what is happening on the ground in labs and clinics anywhere in the world.
+By identifying disease-causing pathogens, CZ ID can then provide an actionable report of what is happening on the ground in labs and clinics anywhere in the world.

 In order to understand who we’re designing for, we speak with a variety of infectious disease experts — from computational scientists who are analyzing the data coming out of the sequencing machines to outbreak responders working in public health departments.

 CZ ID is a data-intensive tool, meaning that the ability to explore and visualize data is paramount.
 When designing it, we’re always working closely with infectious disease researchers and outbreak responders to understand what data elements are critical to their work and what visual representations make the data clearest to them.
 We also work to understand the needs of scientists who wish to contribute data to the platform.
 How can we simultaneously design a data upload experience that is straightforward to use and also robust enough to handle massive datasets?